carboncoop/hems-2/README.md

  `influx auth create --write-bucket <BUCKET_ID> --write-remotes --write-replications` with the <BUCKET_ID> you just read.
 4. This command will give you an _API token_.
 Set it in a new environment variable (in the balena console) with the name : INFLUX_TOKEN.
-5. Righ upon reload, Home Assistant will start reporting to the local influx database :slight_smile:
+5. Upon reload, Home Assistant will start reporting to the local influx database :slight_smile:

 To test if you have data in influx, you can use this command in the influxdb container: